SeyongChoi/genDOPA/README.md

 ## Overview
 `genDOPA` implements VAE and conditional VAE (cVAE) models to generate catechol-derived adhesive molecules with improved adsorption energy on graphite.
-Molecular data are represented with (group)SELFIES or SMILES, and the model learns latent representations that capture chemical and physical features.
+Molecular data are represented with (Group)SELFIES or SMILES, and the model learns latent representations that capture chemical and physical features.

-**Status:** *In progress* — currently building data pipeline, neural network module, and training configuration.
+**Status:** *In progress*
+- [ ] Expand the dataset from ZINC
+- [x] Build and verify data preprocessing pipeline to express GroupSELFEIS
+- [x] Implement VAE modules
+- [ ] Implement cVAE modules
+- [x] Finalize training configuration (YAML)
+- [ ] Add molecular visualization and property evaluation tools
+- [ ] Conduct initial generation and reconstruction tests

 ## Usage